Monte da Guia

 Protected Landscape Area

-It consists of two volcanic cones, Monte da Guia and Monte Queimado (hills), craters, slopes, sea-cliffs, bays, coves, shingle and sandy beaches, rocky reefs and sea caves.
+It consists of two volcanic cones – Monte da Guia and Monte Queimado (hills) –, craters, slopes, sea-cliffs, bays, inlets, pebbles and sandy beaches, rocky reefs and sea caves.

 Monte Queimado is a basaltic scoria cone associated with a subaerial eruption of the strombolian type and has a maximum altitude of 81 metres.
 On the slopes of the cone, partially dismantled due to marine erosion, it is possible to observe the pyroclastic materials that built it (ash, lapilli and volcanic bombs) and basaltic dykes.

-Here it is possible to cross the Entre Montes walking trail (PRC08FAI) and visit the Dabney’s House, the Live Fish Station - Porto Pim Aquarium and the Whaling Station.
+Here it is possible to cross the Entre Montes walking trail (PRC08FAI) and visit the Dabney’s House, the Live Fish Station - Porto Pim Aquarium and the Porto Pim Whaling Station.

-This area belongs to the Monte da Guia e Porto Pim geosite of the Azores UNESCO Global Geopark and integrates a Special Protection Area (SPA) within the Natura 2000 network.
+This area belongs to the Monte da Guia e Porto Pim geosite of the Azores UNESCO Global Geopark and integrates the Monte da Guia Special Protection Area (SPA) within the Natura 2000 network.
 Surrounding the Monte da Guia is the Canal Faial-Pico/Sector Faial Protected Area of Resources Management.